Class CoordView

 • projectTextOnViewport

-public Point projectTextOnViewport(Graphics g,
+public Point projectTextOnViewport(Graphics g, String text)

 Computes a screen-space render point for drawing text at this coordinate with no vertical Z-offset.